dnndev/xmp-docs/revision-history.md

 *   ADDED: You can now specify external database connections for the DNN search configuration, whereas previously the default DNN database connection was used.

 *   ADDED: `<Email>` form action now allows multiple file attachments (i.e. /path/to/file.ext|/path/to/file2.ext) by passing in a pipe delimited string.
-In addition, you can now use a relative path by prefixing with "~" (i.e. ~/path/to/file.ext).
+In addition, you can now use a relative path by prefixing with a tilde (i.e. `~/path/to/file.ext`).

 *   FIXED: Issue where CancelButton in edit form still processed the `<Redirect>` control.